National Entrepreneurs Day: The Origins of Oxford Summer Courses

-On National Entrepreneurs Day, we decided to reflect on two hugely influential entrepreneurs here at Oxford Summer Courses.
-That’s right, we take a look at the CEOs and founders of the company, Rob and Harry.
+On National Entrepreneurs Day, we decided to reflect on two hugely influential entrepreneurs here at Oxford Summer Courses; the CEOs and founders of the company, Rob and Harry.

 A Bit of Background

 Rob and Harry are childhood friends, who met at school in Reading aged 11.
 Since the days of playing around, their friendship has evolved massively over the past 22 years.
 From young school friends, to studying at the University of Oxford together, today, the pair can boast about having spent the past 10 years together as business partners.

 Harry’s older brother was his inspiration when it came to applying to study at the University of Oxford.
 At the time, his brother was studying PPE (Philosophy, Politics and Economics) at Lincoln College.
 Harry spent much of his time borrowing his books which drew him towards both the course and to Oxford.
 When he visited him during term time and saw how much fun he was having, it was the final push he needed to apply to the University of Oxford.